wyll34/TinyML-STM32-BareMetal/README.md

 ---

 <p align="center">
-  <b>⭐ If you found this project helpful, feel free to give it a star on GitHub! ⭐</b>
+  <b> If you found this project helpful, feel free to give it a star on GitHub! </b>
 </p>